notofonts/noto-docs/src/miniarticles/NotoSansTagalog.md

 # Noto Sans Tagalog

-Noto Sans Tagalog is a sanserif design for texts in the historical Tagalog script.
+Noto Sans Tagalog is a sans serif design for texts in the historical Tagalog script.

-Noto Sans Tagalog has multiple weights, contains 31 glyphs, and supports 30 characters: Tagalog.
+Noto Sans Tagalog has multiple weights, contains 31 glyphs, and supports 30 characters from the Unicode block : Tagalog.

 ## Supported writing systems